-The 3 hour sessions (12 session total) will cover the content areas listed below.
+The three-hour sessions (12 session total) will cover the content areas listed below.
 Completion of all 12 sessions is required to receive a certificate and earn CECs.
-The SWPF will provide interactive presentations, engaging conversations, and small group discussions with colleagues and instructors.
-UConn is one of three sites of a multi-university initiative.
+The Social Work Practice Fellows (SWPF) program will provide interactive presentations, engaging conversations, and small group discussions with colleagues and instructors.
+UConn is one of three sites of a multi-university initiative which includes Adelphi University School of Social Work and Syracuse University School of Social Work.
 The SWPF offers much-needed peer support and networking opportunities.
-Now in Year 5, each new cohort of graduates becomes part of a growing professional network of alumni with whom they can connect for mutual support.
+Now in Year five, each new cohort of graduates becomes part of a growing professional network of alumni with whom they can connect for mutual support.

 The program is intended for social workers employed in a wide range of community agencies.
 You must be currently supervising social work staff (not only students).
 Participants will need a computer or tablet with a reliable webcam, microphone, speakers, and internet connection.

 36 CECs: Satisfies the cultural competency requirement for Connecticut social work licensing.

 all sessions meet 9 am - 12 pm